 Examples of EFTs

 It’s likely you’ve already used an EFT payment and just didn’t realize it.
-Here are a few common examples:
+A few common examples include:

-• ACH.
+- ACH.
 An ACH refers to any form of payment that processes through the Automated Clearing House Network.
-This includes direct deposits (e.g., paychecks deposited into an employee’s bank account) or direct payments (e.g., sending a payment to a contractor over PayPal).
+This includes paycheck deposits (e.g., paychecks deposited into an employee’s bank account) or direct payments (e.g., sending a payment to a contractor over PayPal).

-• Real-time payments (RTP).
+- Real-time payments (RTP).
 These payments occur within seconds and are delivered directly to a recipient’s bank account.
-They’re processed via the RTP Network (similar to the ACH network).
-Learn more about RTP here.
+They’re processed via the RTP Network or the FedNow Service (similar to the ACH network).
+Learn more about real-time payments.

 Advantages of EFT